bma-d/defillama-extract/docs/epics/epic-5-output-cli.md

 > **MANDATORY:** Each story MUST include a **Smoke Test Guide** in Dev Notes (or explicitly mark "Smoke test: N/A" for internal-only functions).
 Build/test/lint alone do not verify runtime behavior.
 This requirement was established in the Epic 2+3 retrospective (2025-11-30).

+> **Note:** Stories consolidated from 10 to 3 via course correction (2025-11-30).
+Original fragmentation created unnecessary boundaries between tightly-coupled functionality.

 ---

-## Story 5.1: Implement Full Output JSON Generation
+## Story 5.1: Implement Output File Generation

 As a **developer**,
-I want **complete output JSON generated with all data and history**, So that **dashboards have all the information they need**.
+I want **all output JSON files generated with atomic writes**, So that **dashboards have reliable, complete data in multiple formats**.

 **Acceptance Criteria:**

+**AC1: Full Output JSON**
 **Given** aggregation results and historical snapshots **When** `GenerateFullOutput(result, history, config)` is called **Then** a `FullOutput` struct is created with: